jg-lopes/Classical-ML/README.md

 # Classical ML exercises

-Exercises for a vast variety of classical ML techniques (i.e. Hierarchical Clustering, NMF, EM etc.)
+Exercises for a vast variety of classical ML techniques (i.e. Hierarchical Clustering, NMF, EM and many others)

 These exercises were made in collaboration with Damien Chambon